fjallemark/TimetablePlanningApp/Development.md

 The status of the database in March 2020 was that further development required a new approach.
 Along with the development in Microsoft Access, the idea to create a cloud based scheduling system growed.
 But how to do this in steps that gives short time benefits, while at the same time supports the longer perspective of a cloud based solution?
+My answer was to implement it in small steps with direct benefits to the Access databas but where the featurens and the technology behind it could be transferrerd to a cloud solution with no or minimal change.

 ## Development strategy
-There are two important preconditions:
+There are two factors to consider:
 1. XPLN is the defacto standard for most schedule planning today.
+So it is important that work done in XPLN also can bebefit from the short term investments.
 2. My database approach has been proved to work.
+The data model has been extended and verified in a number of advanced planning scenarios.
+This data model forms the future cloud database.

 ### Short term goals
 It is important that all investments should pay off in the short time perspective.